Billionaire King: What is the value of King Charles III's fortune? - 09/20/2022

 Charles also has investments and ventures aimed at protecting the environment and organic agriculture.

-And although Queen Elizabeth II’s will will not be opened in the next few years – it is estimated that it will take at least 90 years for the document to be read – King Charles IIIth, being her eldest son, he has already obtained some transfers from the former Majesty’s private properties, such as the castle at Balmoral, Scotland, where she died, and Sandringham, in the east of England, where the Royal thoroughbred horse farm is located. studies
+And although Queen Elizabeth II’s will will not be opened in the next few years – it is estimated that it will take at least 90 years to read the document, a royal tradition – King Charles IIIth, being her eldest son, he has already obtained some transfers from the former Majesty’s private properties, such as the castle at Balmoral, Scotland, where she died, and Sandringham, in the east of England, where the Royal thoroughbred horse farm is located. studies

 The king is also expected to inherit the former monarch’s private collection of jewelry, as well as arts, rare stamps, and personal investments.
 According to Forbes, these personal assets reach US$ 500 million (R$ 2.64 billion).
 And Charles won’t have to pay inheritance tax.
 This is thanks to an agreement signed in 1993 with the British government, exempting transfers of property from one sovereign to another from the tax.